bytehide/Shield.Dotnet.Client/Client/API.md

 | externalConnection | [Shield.Client.Models.HubConnectionExternalModel](#T-Shield-Client-Models-HubConnectionExternalModel 'Shield.Client.Models.HubConnectionExternalModel') |  |

 <a name='M-Shield-Client-ShieldConnector-InstanceHubConnectorAsync-Shield-Client-Models-HubConnectionExternalModel,System-Boolean-'></a>
-### InstanceHubConnectorAsync(externalConnection,withLogger) `method`
+### InstanceHubConnectorAsync(externalConnection) `method`

 ##### Summary

-Build a connection to the shield hub for the current protection process async.
+Build a Started Connection with the hub of the current process to handle the service from .NET Framework applications with current logger. //TODO: DOC!!!

 ##### Returns